 Use fluorocarbon for the tippet: I use monofilament for the leader, and fluorocarbon for the tippet because fluorocarbon is less likely to leave a shadow in the water which can spook trout.
 The density of the fluorocarbon tippet is the same as water so light passes through the tippet rather than reflect off of it.
 Add 3-5 feet of fluorocarbon to a 9-foot monofilament leader.
 Fluorocarbon can be stiffer than monofilament, so be sure to use a loop knot to attach the fly.
 Tie one size smaller tippet to the leader.

 Avoid bead head flies: It is not possible to suspend a bead head fly mid depth because the head of the will fly drop down and point the tail upward (opposite of the natural position of emerging insects).
 The weight on the fly should distributed over the shank of the hook which will create an undulating movement when retrieved through the water.
 The bead head fly drops more drastically and takes you out of the strike zone.
 The only exception to this is when trolling or using chironomids suspended under an indicator; it does not seem to make a difference if a bead head is used.
-A discussion of bead head flies and a video showing their underwater movement can be seen in Selecting the Perfect Fly.
+A discussion of bead head flies and a video showing their underwater movement can be seen in Three Perspectives on Fly Selection.